akvorado/akvorado/console/data/docs/02-configuration.md

 ClickHouse database and will continue to be populated.

 It is mandatory to specify a configuration for `interval: 0`.

+The `geoip` directive allows one to configure two databases using the [MaxMind DB file format][], one for AS numbers, one for countries/cities.
+It accepts the following keys:

+- `asn-database` tells the path to the ASN database
+- `geo-database` tells the path to the geo database (country or city)
+- `optional` makes the presence of the databases optional on start (when not present on start, the component is just disabled)

+[MaxMind DB file format]: https://maxmind.github.io/MaxMind-DB/

+If the files are updated while *Akvorado* is running, they are automatically refreshed.

 ## Console service